 All contestants must report to the beach marshal area 15 minutes prior to the start of their heat to be checked in and receive their instructions.
 The competition area will be defined by the use of flags, barriers, points, piers, jetty's, structures and/or buoys.
 Surfers must surf within the boundaries as instructed by the beach marshal or their waves may not be seen or scored.
 In the event a competitor does not check in by the 5-minute warning, their position will be given to the first alternate.
 There will be no refunds of entry fees for missed heats.
 Any contestant arriving late for their heat may compete in the remainder of their heat if space available.
-Posted heat times are subject to change.
+If there is no space available the contestant will be placed at the bottom of the alternate list Posted heat times are subject to change.
 It is the surfer's responsibility to remain on the beach in the contest area so they are aware of changes.
 Heats will only be rerun under extreme circumstances and only if the head judge and/or contest director deem it necessary.
 If a heat is interrupted for any reason (weather or safety) it will be stopped by the Contest Director and/or Head Judge.
 The heat will be resumed with all surfers in the line-up and will run for the remaining time left from the originally set period of time.
 Exception is if the Contest Director and/or Head Judge feel the entire heat should be rerun because conditions made it impossible for the judges to score all waves fairly.
-Administration's time clock will be deemed the "official time," regardless.
+Administration's time clock will be deemed the "official time." regardless.

 - 1. A 'buffer' delay between heats ending and heats starting of no more than 5 seconds is highly recommended.
 This helps alleviate the possibility of an 'up after' penalty.
-All heats will start and stop with 2 blasts of the horn. - 2.
+All heats will start and stop with 1 blast of the horn. - 2.
 Heats will consist of a 4-person or 6-person format.
 There will be 50% advancement from each heat.
-(2 of 4, 3 of 5, etc.) - If a contestant misses their 1st round heat, they will not be allowed to enter in a second round heat, even if space is available.
+(2 of 4, 3 of 5, etc.) - 3.
+If a contestant misses their 1st round heat, they will not be allowed to enter in a second round heat, even if space is available.
 There will be no refunds of entry fees for missed heats.